Process payments

 amount | The amount to debit from the user. |

 merchantReference | Your unique identifier for this order.
-For example, the Order ID.
+For example, the order ID generated by your system.
 This value persists in all event notifications and reports . |

 Handle the response